Real estate farming is often misunderstood and only reduced to geographic farming.

 Based on steps one and two, you want to determine the group of prospects you want to focus on.

-For example, if you want to reach a sporty commission goal within 12 months, it will make little sense to focus on a target group of lead types who are problem and need unaware (see my article on real estate lead types here).
+In that case, it will make little sense to focus on a target group of lead types who are problem and need unaware (see my article on real estate lead types here).

 Sending direct mail to FSBOs (rather problem and need-unaware) instead of divorce leads (problem and need-aware) wouldn’t be helpful for the same reason.